clary045/Apple-and-Orange-Grading-Using-SVM/README.md

 This project is about classifying Orange and Apple fruit based on support vector machine (SVM) algorithm.
-It contains the following script in two main file:
+It contains the following script in two main file as well as the final report for the thesis:
 1. Preparing datasheet
 2. Training SVM model
 3. Evaluating SVM classifier model